ariscript/www/README.md

 -   the keys of `data/config.json`
 -   the keys of `data/feed.json`

+Content also includes the following outside of the mentioned directories:

+-   `include/partials/banner.njk`

 This list may (and likely will) change to include some new files if necessary.

 ## Credit